 There are more than just snakes.

-As is implied by its new name, the Animal World & Snake Farm Zoo not only has plenty of snakes, it also has spiders, gators, llamas, a zebra, monkeys, peacocks, ring-tailed lemurs and more.
+As is implied by its new name, the Animal World & Snake Farm Zoo not only has plenty of snakes (including a Burmese python) in their reptile house, it also has spiders, gators, llamas, a zebra, monkeys, peacocks, ring-tailed lemurs, and a petting zoo.
+And don't forget to stop by the gift shop.

 It was featured on Mike Rowe's Dirty Jobs show.

-Taking care of snakes and alligators is not only dirty, it's downright dangerous.
-In fact, director Jarrod Forthman lost part of his thumb taking care of the predatory animals.
+Taking care of snakes and alligators is not only dirty, but it's also downright dangerous.
+In fact, director Jarrod Forthman lost part of his thumb getting up close while taking care of the predatory animals.

 They have big plans for the farm.